bbatsov/emacsredux/_posts/2025-03-03-the-role-of-the-escape-key-in-emacs.md

 when I had to use someone else's keyboard. (or even my own, as I normally contained this rebinding only to Emacs).
 So, the ability to use `ESC` instead of `Meta` is definitely a welcome one, and I find myself doing this quite often.

+Before we wrap up consider keybindings like `M->`, `M-!` or `M-%` that require you to hold down both `Shift` and `Meta` when typing them.
+I think they way more pleasant as:

+- `Esc >`
+- `Esc !`
+- `Esc %`

+Admittedly, it took me a while to get used to this, as I didn't pay much to the `ESC` key until I was fairly far into my Emacs journey.
+Topics like RSI prevention and keybinding ergonomics rarely bother young people.

 So, did you know about the role of `ESC` in Emacs?
 Are you making use of it?
 If you have any other tips to share on the subject I'd be happy to read them.